 Knowing how to properly redirect is important as well.
 When you shut down a landing page, for example, if you don’t redirect it it will become a 404 error which will incur SEO penalties, but if you 301 redirect it, people will be sent to a proper page and no penalty will incur.

 There are tools available to monitor the status of your links.
 Using Google Analytics is probably the best way to keep track of your errors.

 Resources to Educate Yourself on SEO

 The great thing about being a digital marketer is that you know how to use Google to find anything and everything.
 While it’s imperative to know the basics of SEO and certain aspects of it, there are multiple online resources.
 A few sites to get familiar with are…

 Understanding the complexity of SEO makes it obvious why companies rely on experts to handle that aspect of their online presence.
 SEO specialists can only do so much, though, the heavy lifters on the marketing team actually have to execute best-practices correctly.
 It’s imperative that they know enough about it to feel comfortable with the process and just as importantly, be able to find what’s currently wrong so that it can be corrected.
 Digital marketers who have an SEO foundation, rooted in these five areas, will be monumentally more successful than their counterparts who do not.

 For a deeper dive into SEO, click below to download our Intro to SEO eBook.
-If you’d like to discuss a potential SEO strategy, please reach out to us, our senior search analyst, Nicole Rende, would be happy to chat.
+If you’d like to discuss a potential SEO strategy, please reach out to us, our Director of Search, Nicole Lawrence, would be happy to chat.